-Exemptions 1, 2, 8, 9, and 10, marked with an asterisk (*), do not require filing a form but may have additional stipulations that Landlords must know.
+Exemptions 1, 2, 8, 9, and 10, marked with an asterisk (*), do not require filing a form but may have additional stipulations that the Landlord must know.

 - Week-to-week tenancies*

-- Tenants that occupy same Dwelling Unit as their Landlord*
+- Landlords that share the same Dwelling Unit as their Tenant(s)*

-- Dwelling Unit on a property with an ADU or the ADU itself, where the Landlord and Tenant both live on-site
+- Landlords that rent a Dwelling Unit on a property with an ADU and live on site

-- Landlord that temporarily rents out their Principal Residence for no more than 3 years
+- Landlords that temporarily rent out their Principal Residence for not more than 3 years

-- Landlord that temporarily rents out their Principal Residence due to active duty military service
+- Landlords that temporarily rent out their Principal Residence due to active military service

-- Dwelling Unit that is acquired for public use through eminent domain law and subject to the Uniform Relocation Assistance and Real Property Acquisition Act of 1970*
+- Dwelling Unit acquired for public use through eminent domain law*

-- Dwelling Unit rented for less than 6 months with appropriate verification of the submission of a demolition permit prior to the Tenant renting the Dwelling Unit
+- Dwelling Unit rented for less than 6 months with demolition permit in place

 Note: City obligations and exemptions are separate and in addition to state obligations.